Become a Mentor

 Opportunities for Mentoring

-- Tutoring students in small groups or one-on-one (Homework Circle)
+- Tutoring students from grades 1-12 in small groups or one-on-one (Homework Circle)

-- Coaching youth soccer and/or basketball (Sports and Recreation)
+- Coaching youth ages 12-17 in basketball and/or chess (Sports and Recreation)

 - Providing school readiness and academic related support to youth between July and September (Summer Literacy)

 - Administrative support, web design, graphics design, social media, marketing, programming, events planning, etc.